 Dr Tamara Dragadze

 A British academic writer and editor with over 50 publications, she has taught anthropology at several British universities and done decades long research in her field.
-This includes Russia, Rwanda, Kenya, Uganda, Philippines, India, Mexico, Brazil, and the North Caucasus as well as Armenia, Azerbaijan and Georgia.
-However, having worked for many years in Georgia, she is passionate for promoting and helping Mkurnali – our local partner charity in Tbilisi, which provides legal service and rehabilitation to minors, particularly defending street children and teenagers who get in trouble with the police, aiming to make them self-sufficient and, in time, to find a home and family, fully integrated into society at large.
+Having worked for many years in Georgia, she is passionate for promoting and helping Mkurnali – our local partner charity in Tbilisi, which provides legal service and rehabilitation to minors, particularly defending street children and teenagers who get in trouble with the police, aiming to make them self-sufficient and, in time, to find a home and family, fully integrated into society at large.

 “I am a retired teacher living in Chester and first became involved with SGF through a pilgrimage to Kondopoga from Chester Cathedral, in 2007.
 I was so impressed by what I saw there that I wanted to help and when we set up a fundraising programme to raise money I quickly became involved.
 I became the fundraising coordinator in 2009 and I now coordinate all mission fundraising in the cathedral, which includes Kondopoga, which I have visited four times.
 The two churches are now linked, which is very special as Kondopoga is the only Russian orthodox parish linked with a Church of England cathedral.
 As a new director of SGF I hope to further my involvement with Kondopoga and strengthen the bond of friendship we have developed.”